What are the application fees? Are they refundable?

 What is a typical day/week like?

 We use block scheduling.
 The cohort takes all of their classes together within the department with exception of anatomy in the first semester, which is taken with OT and PA.
-We are also in the process of approving a pharmacology course that will be taken in the first summer with the PA students.
 Students are typically in class from 9-4:00 on M, T, Th and 9-12:00 on Fridays.
 Wednesdays are reserved for clinical experiences, research and group work.

 Is there a dress code?

 Yes, the physical therapy department recognizes business casual and / or scrubs for normal wear with exception of lab appropriate clothing for clinical labs and business suits when deemed necessary.
-More information is available in the student handbook.
+More information is available in the Dress Code Policy.

 What type of clinical experiences occur in the curriculum?

 Various clinical experience opportunity occur throughout the curriculum.
 Students rotate through a pro bono clinic “Christ Community” each semester in their professional courses.
-We currently also have opportunities for students to rotate through experiences at assisted living facilities, cardiac rehabilitation and orthopedic clinics.
+We currently also have integrated clinical experiences which include opportunities at assisted living facilities, cardiac rehabilitation and orthopedic clinics.

 Can you tell me more about the clinical rotations?